 To help address this issue, Google has created Android Emergency Location Services.
 ELS is a supplemental service that saves lives by sending enhanced location directly from Android handsets to emergency services when an emergency call is placed.

-ELS is built into Google Play Services as part of the Android operating system, and works on over 99% of active Android devices (running Android OS version 4.0 /Ice Cream Sandwich and up).
+ELS is built into Google Play Services as part of the Android operating system, and works on over 99% of active Android devices (running Android OS version 4.1 and up).
 It uses the same location technologies available to apps on your phone, including cell, GPS and WiFi signals, as well as other smartphone sensors, to quickly estimate an accurate emergency location, both indoors and outdoors.

 Google will activate ELS once a mobile network operator or emergency infrastructure provider has built the necessary endpoint to receive emergency location.
 ELS is a free service; Google’s goal is to make ELS available globally, to keep Android users safer and improve the state of emergency services around the world.